krishna-thapa/scala-play-demo/modules/search/README.md

-# Scala + PlayFramework + Elasticsearch + Docker
+# Scala + Play + Elasticsearch + Docker

 ## Purpose of the project:

 ### Search functionality on authors
-- Create an API endpoint that takes the author name and returns the first top 10 matched names from the Author columns in `quotations` table.
+- Create an API endpoint that takes the author name and returns the first top 10 matched names from the Author columns in `quotes` table.
 Minimum length for the input text is 3.
-- Author search in the `quotations` table using Postgres `like` command.
+- Author search in the `quotes` table using Postgres `like` command.
 Returns first 10 distinct matched result.
 - Can be searched using lastname or any matched 3 letters in anywhere in the full name context

 ### Search functionality on quotes
 - For the full text search on the quote, using the ElasticSearch database
 - Instead of installing the ES client locally, use the docker container
-- Create an API endpoint that takes the number of records in the path parameter and run the random API endpoint from the `quotations` table to get the records defined by the requested int parameter.
+- Create an API endpoint that takes the number of records in the path parameter and run the random API endpoint from the `quotes` table to get the records defined by the requested int parameter.
 Then it will store those data in the ES database under the index named: `quotes`. **This API should only be called by Admin role**.
     - If the index is already present in ES then when you call create API endpoint again, it will delete the old index and create a new one.
     - **TODO**: For the better performance on writing the data to an ES index for example if the input data records have size of 100000 then we need to use Akka streams batch to write in ES index.
     - Create an API endpoint to delete the index from an ES.
-It will take the index name as a string in a pth parameter. **This should be used only for testing env and can only be done by Admin role.**
+It will take the index name as a string in a path parameter. **This should be used only for testing env and can only be done by Admin role.**
     - Create an API endpoint for the text search on the quote column.
 It should take a request body that has user input search text string and offset and limit integers.
 Offset and limit will be used for pagination for the UI front side.
 In the back-end I have used match with prefix ES API method that will match any text to the quote column and rules with the sorted score level.
-    - Minimum length for the text search is 3 bu word with 2 letters and space will be counted and will returns the result.
+    - Minimum length for the text search is 3 but word with 2 letters and space will be counted and will returns the result.
     - Future work: Can convert the Search as a microservice using lagom for the micro-service architecture

 ## Use of technologies